rui-vp-fernandes/SMACovid/Smacovid.md

 ## Description

-This data model specifies the entities, and its relations, for a NGSI-LD system to monitor Hospital workers/patients.
+This data model specifies the entities, and its relations, for a NGSI-LD system to monitor health workers/patients.

 ## Data Model